 The percentage of energy that your solar PV system generates to offset what you would normally draw from the grid depends on the size of your solar PV system, the amount of direct sunshine your site receives, and the quality of the installation (components and workmanship).

-It is therefore important to maximize your available space for a solar installation, ensuring the greatest amount of energy production for your site to yield the greatest returns.
+It is therefore important to maximize your available space for a solar PV installation, ensuring the greatest amount of energy production for your site to yield the greatest returns.
 This does not necessarily have to be your rooftop – it could be empty land space or even your parking lot.
 When you choose Centrica Business Solutions to be your energy partner, you can be assured of maximum energy production and return on investment.

 After the analysis of your site viability, utility bill, and energy usage, our team of system designers and engineers accurately measures the available solar resource at your facility.
-We custom-design your system – which is comprised of best-quality Tier 1 components – based on your available resource and the specific energy requirements of your business.
+We custom-design your system – which is composed of best-quality Tier 1 components – based on your available resource and the specific energy requirements of your organization.
 You will know exactly what your system is guaranteed to produce and will be able to accurately forecast energy spend.

 Low equipment pricing combined with available solar incentives comprise the cost of your installation.
 There are numerous federal, state, and local incentives that are designed to make going solar even more affordable than it already is.

-Financing your solar system with upfront capital or a low-interest loan is an option that results in the greatest savings over the lifetime of the system.
-While upfront capital may be needed, this approach pays for itself in the form of higher savings and profits – allowing you to reinvest in your business and reap the benefits of various incentives like the ITC and net metering, transforming your system into another revenue stream.
+Financing your solar PV system with upfront capital or a low-interest loan is an option that results in the greatest savings over the lifetime of the system.
+While upfront capital may be needed, this approach pays for itself in the form of higher savings and profits – allowing you to reinvest in your organization and reap the benefits of various incentives like the ITC and net metering, transforming your system into another revenue stream.

 Other commercial solar panel financing options exist if you don’t have upfront capital.
 One of these options is Property Assessed Clean Energy (PACE), which solves the economics of installing solar by producing a cash-flow positive project from day one.
 Projects can be secured by the building they benefit and repaid (at low interest rates and with $0 down), through the property tax bill instead of from corporate earnings.
 PACE participants reap the benefits of various incentives that come with system ownership.

 Another commercial solar panel financing option requiring no upfront capital is a Power Purchase Agreement (PPA).
-With this option, you simply pay for the electricity generated by the system installed on your property at a discounted kWh price – typically at a discount to utility pricing – for the term of the contract, essentially going solar without any capital investment.
-While solar installations financed with a PPA do not qualify for incentives like the ITC, the owner of the system monetizes the ITC and passes the savings along to you.
+With this option, you simply pay for the electricity generated by the solar PV system installed on your property at a discounted kWh price – typically at a discount to utility pricing – for the term of the contract, essentially going solar without any capital investment.
+While solar PV installations financed with a PPA do not qualify for incentives like the ITC, the owner of the system monetizes the ITC and passes the savings along to you.